intro-to-data-science-21-workshop/01-GabrieldaSilvaZech-JSON-jsonlite/README.md

 ## Statement of contributions

-**Francesco Danovi** prepared the theoretical slides, part of the recording, the post-processed the recording and support in the live session.
+**Francesco Danovi** prepared the theoretical slides (on JSON data), part of the recording, the post-processing of the recording and support during the live session.

-**Gabriel da SIlva Zech** prepared the practical slides, part of the recording, the materials for the live session and its walkthrough.
+**Gabriel da Silva Zech** prepared the practical slides (on jsonlite), part of the recording, the materials for the live session and the walkthrough of the code during the live session.